MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/using-the-sua-wizard.md

 ## Testing an Application by Using the SUA Wizard

-You must install Application Verifier before you can use the SUA Wizard.
+Install Application Verifier before you can use the SUA Wizard.
 If Application Verifier is not installed on the computer that is running the SUA Wizard, the SUA Wizard notifies you.
-You must also install the Microsoft® .NET Framework 3.5 or later before you can use the SUA Wizard.
+In addition, install the Microsoft® .NET Framework 3.5 or later before you can use the SUA Wizard.

 The following flowchart shows the process of using the SUA Wizard.